-- A. One detached one-family dwelling per lot or parcel; - B. The accessory buildings necessary to such use located on the same lot or parcel of land including an attached or detached garage; - C. The non-commercial growing of fruits, flowers and vegetables, and related horticultural activities; - D. Family daycare homes; - E. Home occupations upon securing a home occupation use permit; - F. Accessory dwelling units and junior accessory dwelling units pursuant to Chapter 18.61; A second unit dwelling pursuant to section 18.10.070 - G. Employee housing for six or fewer employees; and - H. Residential care facilities -small." - b.
-Section 18.15.100, Residential density, is hereby added as follows:
+- A. One detached one-family dwelling per lot or parcel; - B. The accessory buildings necessary to such use located on the same lot or parcel of land including an attached or detached garage; - C. The non-commercial growing of fruits, flowers and vegetables, and related horticultural activities;

+D. Family daycare homes;

+- E. Home occupations upon securing a home occupation use permit; - F. Accessory dwelling units and junior accessory dwelling units pursuant to Chapter 18.61; A second unit dwelling pursuant to section 18.10.070 - G. Employee housing for six or fewer employees; and b.
+Section 18.15.090, Building - Lot coverage, is hereby amended as follows for consistency with the General Plan Land Use Element: